 In any case you can prove that, and when, the email was correctly sent from Checkmk.

 What can be done about failed notifications?
 Again, notifying by email is apparently not a good solution.
-Instead, Checkmk displays an explicit warning in the Tactical Overview:
+Instead Checkmk shows a clear warning with red background color in the Overview: